RafDevX/NodeBB-DD2391/report/report.typ

 Nevertheless, TSNO attacks are still realistic, and it is still possible to force a targeted user into resetting their password with a non-distributed attack - meaning that TXNL attacks are not fully defended against.

-A full final overview is given in @finalMitigations.
+A full final overview is given in @final-mitigations.

 #let tableColors = (
   none, none, none, none, none, none,